NurseryWhere little minds go to explore . . .

 Children of this age can still get tired because they are so busy with their learning.
 Story times and snack times are quiet and cosy and provide them with some much-needed downtime with their keyperson with whom they are familiar and feel safe.
 The keypersons help the children reflect on their previous activities.

-The Nursery is led by Claire who works in partnership with you to help your child settle into the setting.
+The Nursery is led by Cheryl who works in partnership with you to help your child settle into the setting.
 You are welcome to remain with your child until you feel they are sufficiently at ease.
 They will be allocated a keyperson with whom they will develop a strong and lasting bond.
 The keyperson will work closely with you for the entire time your child is in the setting, to oversee and plan their development and the next steps in learning.
 Your child will join a group called Bees, Butterflies, Ladybirds or Dragonflies.

 While we look forward to giving daily feedback to you when you collect your child, we also plan more formal opportunities for parents’ meetings throughout the year so that together we can set the next steps for your child.
 In the first of these, your child’s keyperson will meet with you when you first arrive in the setting.
 Together, you will discuss your child’s development and, if necessary, carry out your child’s ‘2 Year Old Progress Check’.
 This is a standard set by Ofsted and presents parents with a short written summary of their child’s development in the three prime areas of the Early Years Foundation Stage Curriculum – 1.
 Physical Development; 2.
 Personal, Social and Emotional Development and 3.
 Communication & Language.
 There will be at least two other formal meetings with your child’s keyperson to help you both track your child’s progress.